 Students are required to have completed a Master's degree in Chemical Engineering.
-Graduates with a (M+4) degree in Chemical Engineering plus an appropriate Master's degree relevant to the field of Industrial Engineering can apply for the qualification using rule GI0 - Conferment of Status.
+Graduates with an appropriate degree in engineering plus an appropriate Master's degree relevant to the field of Chemical Engineering can apply for the qualification using rule G10 - Conferment of Status.